Alex Ferguson: 1993–95: Double win and loss

 The 1993–94 season brought more success.
 Ferguson added Nottingham Forest's 22-year-old midfielder Roy Keane to the ranks for a British record fee of £3.75 million as a long term replacement for Bryan Robson, who was nearing the end of his career.
 United led the 1993–94 Premier League table virtually from start to finish.
 Ferguson was the first winner of the Premier League Manager of the Month award, introduced for the start of the 1993–94 season, when he collected the accolade for August 1993.
 Cantona was top scorer with 25 goals in all competitions despite being sent off twice in the space of five days in March 1994.
 United also reached the League Cup final but lost 3–1 to Aston Villa, managed by Ferguson's predecessor, Ron Atkinson.
 In the FA Cup final, Manchester United achieved an impressive 4–0 scoreline against Chelsea, winning Ferguson his second League and Cup Double, following his Scottish Premier Division and Scottish Cup titles with Aberdeen in 1984–85, though the League Cup final defeat meant that he had not yet achieved a repeat of the treble that he had achieved with Aberdeen in 1983.

 Ferguson made only one close-season signing, paying Blackburn £1.2 million for David May.
 There were newspaper reports that Ferguson was also going to sign highly rated 21-year-old striker Chris Sutton from Norwich City, but the player headed for Blackburn instead.
 1994–95 was a harder season for Ferguson.
 Cantona assaulted a Crystal Palace supporter in a game at Selhurst Park, and it seemed likely he would leave English football.
 An eight-month ban saw Cantona miss the final four months of the season.
 He also received a 14-day prison sentence for the offence but the sentence was quashed on appeal and replaced by a 120-hour community service order.
 United paid a British record fee of £7 million for Newcastle United's prolific striker Andy Cole, with young winger Keith Gillespie heading to the north-east in exchange.
 The season also saw the breakthrough of young players Gary Neville, Nicky Butt and Paul Scholes, who provided excellent cover for the long periods that United were left without some of their more experienced stars.
-However, the championship slipped out of Manchester United's grasp as they drew 1–1 with West Ham United on the final day of the season, when a win would have given them a third successive league title.
-United also lost the FA Cup final in a 1–0 defeat by Everton.
+However, the championship slipped out of Manchester United's grasp as they drew 1–1 with West Ham United on the final day of the season, when a win, with leaders Blackburn losing to Liverpool at Anfield, would have given them a third successive league title.
+On 20 May, six days after losing the league, United also lost the 1995 FA Cup final in a 1–0 defeat by Everton.